Mario Giro: Political activity

 At the 2013 political elections he was nominated for the Senate of the Republic, in Campania, in the center list with Monti For Italy (third position), but he is the first of the non-elected.

 On 2 May 2013, he was appointed Undersecretary for Foreign Affairs.

-As undersecretary, he has exercised delegations on Latin America, Africa and the promotion of Italian language and culture; also organized the VI Latin American Conference on December 2012.
+As undersecretary, he has exercised delegations on Latin America, Africa and the promotion of Italian language and culture; also organized the VI Latin American Conference in December 2012.

-On December 2013, he left Civic Choice to join the Popular For Italy and on 28 February 2014 he was confirmed as Foreign Undersecretary to the Renzi government; on 4 July 2014, the Popular Forces leave Italy to join Solidarity Democracy.
+In December 2013, he left Civic Choice to join the Popular For Italy and on 28 February 2014 he was confirmed as Foreign Undersecretary to the Renzi government; on 4 July 2014, the Popular Forces leave Italy to join Solidarity Democracy.

 In 2014 he is among the promoters of the first general terms of the Italian language in the world, held in October of the same year in Florence and from that moment repeated on a two-yearly basis.

 On 29 January 2016, the occasion of the government reshuffle, he became deputy minister of foreign affairs, leaving the former position as undersecretary.
 Charge confirmed 12 December 2016 also from the subsequent government led by Paolo Gentiloni.

 He was awarded, on 5 November 2010, the Fondation Chirac Prize for Conflict Prevention.